OndrejKnebl/TTNv3-LoRaVSB/DS18B20/README.md

 - Current measured values with low power mode - will be added
 - Averages of measured values with low power mode - will be added

+### More information
-More information on the site (will be added 10.
+- About sensor and sensor assembly on the site (will be added 10.
 4. 2022): https://lora.vsb.cz/index.php/temperature-sensor-ds18b20
+- About Adafruit Feather 32u4 LoRa Radio setup on the site: https://lora.vsb.cz/index.php/adafruit-feather-32u4/

 ## Reference
 - https://github.com/mcci-catena/arduino-lmic